Pineapple Pork Noodle Bowls

 Lime wedges (for serving)

-- Heat sesame oil in a large skillet or wok over medium-high heat.
-Add the marinated pork in a single layer and cook until browned and cooked through.
+Heat 1 tablespoon sesame oil in a large skillet or wok over medium-high heat.
+Add the marinated pork (letting excess marinade drip off) and cook for about 3–4 minutes, stirring occasionally, until browned and cooked through.

 Serving

-- Sprinkle with sesame seeds and serve with lime wedges for squeezing over the top.
+Serve hot, topped with 2 tablespoons sesame seeds (optional) and with lime wedges on the side for squeezing over the dish.